 Every time I stream a song, I vote for that artist’s success and visibility.
 I flag my support, sending messages to music labels.
 All the while, I’m being watched.
 Play counts tally up who I am, who I like.

-It’s just not as good a story, discovering an artist by algorithm.
+But it’s not as good a story, discovering an artist by algorithm.

 Not as memorable as being handed favourites from insistent friends.
-Not as special as borrowing disks from my parents’ personal collections, where I found Aerosmith, Elton John, Fleetwood Mac.
+Not as special as borrowing disks from my parents’ personal collections, where I found Aerosmith, Elton John, and Fleetwood Mac.

 I remember picking up Ray of Light at my school’s yard sale, and feeling so satisfied when a favourite teacher complimented the choice.
 I remember how my pre-ordered copy of Teenage Dream arrived in the mail, cotton candy-scented.